Bitcoin option pricing: A market attention approach: Application to data

 We use mid prices to evaluate our model, but the bid-ask spread in some Bitcoin options can be quite high due to low liquidity.
 We only take options where the bid and ask prices are within 10\%, in other words,

-The number of options, and their prices, vary considerably over time.
-For the period under consideration, the number of options for each month varies from 63 to 159.
-The average market price for the options chosen also vary considerably, due to the variation in Bitcoin prices.
-The average market price for each of the dates considered varies between $\$1,628$ and $\$3,956$.
+The number of options and their prices vary considerably over time.
+For the period under consideration, the number of options for each month varies from 106 to 159.
+The market price for the options chosen also varies considerably due to the variation in Bitcoin prices.
+Bitcoin option prices on 1 August 2021 and 1 August 2022 are shown in Figure \ref{im:OptionPricesMarket}.
+Observe that option prices on 1 August 2021 tended to be higher than option prices on 1 August 2022; this is because on the first date, the price of Bitcoin was $\$41501.02$ and on the second date, the Bitcoin price was $\$23307.50$.
+Apart from that, on 1 August 2021, Bitcoin was in the middle of a bull rally, while one year later, the Bitcoin price was at the end of a decreasing movement; this has implications on the implied volatility as well.
+The implied volatility is shown in Figure \ref{img:implyVolMarket}.
+On 1 August 2021, the implied volatility was higher than on 1 August 2022.
+This is because, in August 2021, Bitcoin was in the middle of an increasing movement, while in August 2022, the price was more stable.